kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 The book covers functions really well: it's where I first learned JS functions.
 It even cover cookies: <em>the first real instance of JavaScript state management.</em>

-And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods at that now seem dated.
+And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods that now seem dated.
 All the manipulation in the book is done with <code>document.all</code>.

 <h3>...And Then Came Love For The DOM</h3>
 While <code>document.getElementById()</code> would become the primary way to initiate DOM manipulation, the spec it was part of (DOM Level 2) wouldn't reach Candidate Recommendation until 2000.
 So a 1999 book <em>not</em> covering it makes sense but once that spec achieved Candidate Reco status, things changed.